logphile/logphile-blog/content/blog/windows-terminal-xmen-colors/index.md

   </div>
 </div>

 I highly recommend *[Windows Terminal Themes](https://windowsterminalthemes.dev/)* to explore more themes.
-It’s a simple site that lets you browse and copy themes with a click — super useful when hunting for new ideas.
+It’s a simple site that lets you browse and copy themes with a click — super useful and great for inspiration.

 ---